Germany grants asylum to two Hong Kong pro-democracy activists | DW | 22.05.2019

 Read more: Is China threatening Hong Kong’s freedoms?

 Maya Wang, a senior China researcher with Human Rights Watch, said the decision reflected "foreign governments' increasing concerns over the city's rule of law and deteriorating freedoms."
-A spokesperson for human rights for Germany's parliament's Green party called anti-democratic trends in Hong Kong worrying.
+A human rights spokesperson for Germany's Green party called anti-democratic trends in Hong Kong worrying.

 Since living abroad, Wong's political stance has softened: "Now I won't advocate Hong Kong independence.
 I think the most important thing for Hong Kong is its human rights situation."